Privacy

 Account and profile data

-• Name, email address, telephone number, password (hashed with bcrypt or argon2).
+• Name, email address, telephone number, password (stored only as salted hashes).

 • For practitioners: professional title, practice address, registration number with the national medical council, languages, services and fee schedule.